 Early Notables of the Pichfart family (pre 1700)

-More information is included under the topic Early Pichfart Notables in all our PDF Extended History products and printed products wherever possible.
+Another 50 words (4 lines of text) are included under the topic Early Pichfart Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pichfart family to the New World and Oceana
+Migration of the Pichfart family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Pichfart surname or a spelling variation of the name include: Susan Pickford, who came to Barbados in 1659; Mary Pickford, who arrived in Virginia in 1663 with her husband; John Pitford arrived in Barbados in 1689.